cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 1. A `primaryView` rendered for the section's default route (i.e., `/blog/` for `src/content/blog/index.md`)
 1. A `secondaryView` rendered for the posts within the section (i.e., `/blog/post-1` for `src/content/blog/post-1.md`)

-Other metadata may be required depending on the views.
+Some views may require additional metadata.

 ### Views
-A view is essentially a layouts assigned to a section. \
+A view is a layout assigned to a section. \
-Many sections include two views: A **primary view**, and a **secondary view**.
-The primary view is shown on the section default route, whereas the secondary view is shown on subroutes.
+Many sections include two views: A **primary view** and a **secondary view**.
+The primary view is shown on the section default route, whereas the secondary view is presented on subroutes.

 #### Example